A Q&A about mental health and the Cigna Player Assistance Program for current and former NFL players.

 What can a player who is facing challenges do?

 Players facing challenges should try to engage resources as “early on” as possible in their hardship.
 Like most physical conditions, early detection of a hardship is important in order to mitigate the long term effects.

-I would recommend reaching out to our advocates with Cigna 866-421-8628 and also touching base with trusted friends, coaches and family, as well as their Trust Program Manager (if they have one).
+Reach out to our advocates with Cigna 866-421-8628 and also touching base with trusted friends, coaches and family, as well as their Trust Program Manager (if they have one).
 The key to working through hard emotional places is support.

-I think we also need to stress the importance of cultural resources that can be helpful, like prayer, church attendance and other person-specific resources that hold validity in one’s life.
+We also need to stress the importance of cultural resources that can be helpful, like prayer, church attendance and other person-specific resources that hold validity in one’s life.